 All lifting points fitted to plant, including permanently attached quick hitches, shall be:

-- a) included in the machine's maintenance plan; - b) thoroughly examined by a competent person at least every 12 months.
+- a) included in the machine's maintenance plan; - b) thoroughly (LOLER) examined by a competent person at least every 12 months. - c) All lifting points should be listed on the Engineering Conformance Certificate.